Aitchison College: Wards at Ambala

 The history of Aitchison College goes back to the Ward's School at Ambala Cantonment which was envisioned in 1864 by Captain Tighe, then D.C. of Ambala.
 Established in 1868, it was originally intended for the education of young princes of the area but on the insistence of Sir Henry Davies - the Lieutenant Governor of Punjab, it widened its scope in 1874 to cater for the education of all the other heirs of the Princely states living in other parts of Punjab.
 The present constitution of Aitchison College is still based on the set of rules framed for the Wards' School.

-Because of this seamless history from the "Wards School" to the "Chiefs' College" to the "Aitchison College" the school is arguably 150 years old in 2018.
+Because of this seamless history from the "Wards School" to the "Chiefs' College" to the "Aitchison College" the school is arguably 157 years old in 2025.

 Chief's College

-The growing interest in the college prompted efforts by Lt.
-Gen Sir Charles Umpherston Aitchison, after whom the college is named, to expand the Government Wards School into Chiefs College.
-North Mian Meer Road was initially selected as the new site for Chiefs College and collaboration between Bhai Ram Singh, Vice Principal of Mayo School of Arts and Colonel Sir Samuel Swinton Jacob, Executive Engineer at Jeypore came up with an architectural design for the college.
-Even at its beginning, the college was designed to have a science laboratory, library and museum besides classrooms and amenities for students.
-Under the auspices of the new staff, including the first Principal W. A. Robinson and the famous Urdu poet Altaf Hussain Hali, Chiefs College began educating a modest first batch of 12 boys, who were temporarily accommodated at Abbot Road while construction was in progress.
-The college was formally inaugurated by the Viceroy, the Earl of Dufferin and Ava on 3 November 1886.